Upgrade to v2

 A note on GitOps with v2

 A key paradigm with v2 is serializing machine learning entities as YAML files for source control with git, enabling better GitOps approaches than were possible with v1.
 For instance, you could enforce policy by which only a service principal used in CI/CD pipelines can create/update/delete some or all entities, ensuring changes go through a governed process like pull requests with required reviewers.
 Since the files in source control are YAML, they're easy to diff and track changes over time.
-You and your team may consider shifting to this paradigm as you upgrade to v2.
+You and your team might consider shifting to this paradigm as you upgrade to v2.

 Should I upgrade existing v1 code to v2

 You can reuse your existing v1 assets in your v2 workflows.
-For instance a model created in v1 can be used to perform Managed Inferencing in v2.
+For instance, a model created in v1 can be used to perform Managed Inferencing in v2.

-Optionally, if you want to upgrade specific parts of your existing v1 code to v2, please refer to the comparison links provided in this document.
+Optionally, if you want to upgrade specific parts of your existing v1 code to v2, refer to the comparison links provided in this document.

 Can I use v1 and v2 together?

-v1 and v2 can co-exist in a workspace.
+v1 and v2 can coexist in a workspace.
 You can reuse your existing assets in your v2 workflows.
-For instance a model created in v1 can be used to perform Managed Inferencing in v2.
+For instance, a model created in v1 can be used to perform Managed Inferencing in v2.
 Resources like workspace, compute, and datastore work across v1 and v2, with exceptions.
 A user can call the v1 Python SDK to change a workspace's description, then using the v2 CLI extension change it again.
 Jobs (experiments/runs/pipelines in v1) can be submitted to the same workspace from the v1 or v2 Python SDK.
 A workspace can have both v1 and v2 model deployment endpoints.

 Using v1 and v2 code together